 Photo by Innerbody Research

 Promesecent’s formula was so effective that other companies started offering delay sprays of their own.
-One of those companies — Hims — actually has their delay spray manufactured by Promescent.
-This explains why a comparison of their ingredient labels, as seen below, reveals no differences.
+One of those companies — Hims — actually had their delay spray manufactured by Promescent.
+(They've since discontinued that delay spray.)
+This explains why a comparison of their ingredient labels, as seen below, revealed no differences.

 Photo by Innerbody Research